johnnymetz/famous-athletes/README.md

 # Famous Athletes

-Repository for Hacktoberfest 2019!
-Add your favorite athelete.
+Repository for Hacktoberfest 2019

 ### Contributors

-See issues.
+Add your favorite athelete!
+See issues for instructions